ophelialabs/Documents/README.md

 - A better way to connect domain knowledge with platform capabilities
 - AI-assisted and worker-integrated knowledge discovery

-The target behavior mirrors the idea of a strategic landscape: a central ecosystem with surrounding clusters representing subdomains, platforms, tools, and functions.
+The target behavior mirrors the idea of a strategic landscape: **a central ecosystem with surrounding clusters representing subdomains, platforms, tools, and functions**.
 This makes it easier to navigate complexity without losing structural clarity.

 ## Governance and Collaboration